Gaussian random permutation and the boson point process: Gaussian loop soup

 \subsection{Finite-volume loop soup and spatial permutations}

-In this subsection we show that the Gaussian loop soup in a compact set $\aA\subset\R^d$ conditioned to have $n$ points has the same law as the spatial random permutation with density \eqref{finite-box}.
-We prove a similar result in the grand-canonical case.
+In this subsection we show that the spatial random permutation with density \eqref{finite-box} has the same law as the Gaussian loop soup in the bounded domain $\Lambda$, conditioned to have $N$ points; this measure is well defined as the conditioning set has positive probability.
+Similarly, we prove that the grand-canonical measure associated to \eqref{finite-box} is the loop soup in $\Lambda$.

-Note that there is a bijection between $\cX$ and the set
+Note that there is a bijection between $\kD$ and the set

 the space of finite cycle permutations with locally finite supports.
-Indeed, for any $\Gamma\in\cX$, let $(\chi, \sigma)$ be given by $\chi = \cup_{\gamma\in\Gamma} \{\gamma\}$ and $\sigma(x)=\gamma(x)$, $x\in \{\gamma\},\,\gamma \in \Gamma$.
-Conversely, given a spatial permutation $(\chi,\sigma)$ in the set \eqref{eq:2}, define the loop soup configuration
+Indeed, for any $\Gamma\in\kD$, let $(\sX, \sigma)$ be given by $\sX = \cup_{\gamma\in\Gamma} \{\gamma\}$ and $\sigma(x)=\gamma(x)$, $x\in \{\gamma\},\,\gamma \in \Gamma$.
+Conversely, given a spatial permutation $(\sX,\sigma)$ in the set \eqref{eq:2}, define the loop soup configuration